sumukh-bharadwaj/Decentralised-Voting-System/Readme.md

-## VoteChain - A Decentralized Voting System using Blockchain and NodeJS
+## A Decentralized Voting System using Blockchain and NodeJS